 I grimace.
 How did the conversation steer into this death trap?
 My ancient love life is the last thing I want to talk about.

 “We’re not talking about me right now,” I say sternly.
 “And if you don’t stop interrupting, I’ll never tell you what happens to Snake and Falcon.”

 “Okay, okay!” she concedes.
 “What happens?”

-“It took a minute for the water to have an effect on Snake, but when it did, she awakened, sputtering, flailing, and choking on the water she’d now inhaled.
-Falcon took the abuse of her rampaging arms, dragging her up to the surface where she spat water in his face, gasping for air and clinging to him.”
+“It took a minute for the water to have an effect on Snake, but when it did, she came into awareness, sputtering, flailing, and choking on the water she inhaled.
+Falcon took the abuse from her rampaging arms and dragged her up to the surface, where she spat water in his face as she gasped for air and clung to him.”

-“Anyway,” I say really loudly, overtop her commentary, “when Snake calmed down enough to realize what happened, she locked gazes with Falcon and…” I grimace.
+“ANYWAY,” I say, overtop her commentary, “when Snake calmed down enough to realize what happened, she locked gazes with Falcon and…”

 “Okay, gotta go!”
-I shout, disappearing into the ether, hearing Sam’s shriek of horror when she finally realizes what I said.
+I shout, disappearing into the ether, Sam’s shriek of horror chasing me when she finally realizes what I said.